andrew/ultimate-awesome/README.md

 - [awesome-weak-supervision](https://github.com/ankitshah009/awesome-weak-supervision) - Repository consisting of important research papers on weak supervision - Image, Audio, Video.
 - [awesome-resources](https://github.com/antick/awesome-resources) - 🧷 An awesome list of resources.
 - [awesome-bigdata](https://github.com/Anyz01/awesome-bigdata) - A curated list of awesome big data frameworks, ressources and other awesomeness.
+- [fontawesome](https://github.com/arg0wak/fontawesome) - This repo include updated Font Awesome Pro kits.
+If you want use that you can my RawCDN link on your between head tags.
 - [awesome-list](https://github.com/aswathselvam/awesome-list) - Awesome List of Controls, Vision, Planning.
 - [awesome-ai-healthcare](https://github.com/awesomelistsio/awesome-ai-healthcare) - A curated list of tools, frameworks, applications, datasets, and resources for AI in Healthcare.
 - [awesome-altcoins](https://github.com/awesomelistsio/awesome-altcoins) - A curated list of awesome resources, tools, wallets, block explorers, and communities for altcoins (cryptocurrencies other than Bitcoin).
 This list covers a wide range of popular and emerging altcoins, providing resources for research, trading, and development.
 - [awesome-blockchain-protocols](https://github.com/awesomelistsio/awesome-blockchain-protocols) - A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.
 - [awesome-climate-change](https://github.com/awesomelistsio/awesome-climate-change) - A curated list of impactful resources, tools, data, frameworks, and organizations dedicated to understanding and addressing climate change.
+- [awesome-codepen](https://github.com/awesomelistsio/awesome-codepen) - A curated list of awesome CodePen demos, collections, resources, and inspiration for front-end developers and designers.
 - [awesome-consensus-algorithms](https://github.com/awesomelistsio/awesome-consensus-algorithms) - A curated list of awesome resources, tools, research papers, and educational content on consensus algorithms.
 Consensus algorithms are fundamental to distributed systems and blockchain networks, enabling nodes to agree on the state of the system.
 - [awesome-cryptocurrency](https://github.com/awesomelistsio/awesome-cryptocurrency) - A curated list of awesome resources, tools, guides, and communities for cryptocurrency.
 This list covers everything from general information and investing to wallets, exchanges, mining, and development.
 - [awesome-digital-nomads](https://github.com/awesomelistsio/awesome-digital-nomads) - A curated list of awesome resources, tools, communities, and tips for digital nomads who want to embrace a location-independent lifestyle.